dfuentes87/wtcc_bot/README.md

 The WTCC bot is a Discord bot which pulls information from Wake Tech's course descriptions and RateMyProfessors.com.

-## Adding the Bot

-Bot is currently in alpha, no link to add it directly will be provided at this time.

-## Commands and Getting Started
+## Commands

-When ready at release, the bot will take two slash commands, one for course descriptions and another for ratemyprofessors.com:
+When ready at release, the bot will take two slash commands, one for course descriptions and another for ratemyprofessors.com.

 #### Examples

 `/professor Harry Truman` will return results for the professor "Harry Truman" on RateMyProfessors.com

-`/course NET 125` will return results for the class known as NET-125 - Introduction to Networks
+`/course NET 125` will return results for the class known as "NET-125 - Introduction to Networks"

+## Adding the Bot

+Bot is currently in Beta, no link to add it directly will be provided at this time.
+If you decide to use it in this stage, I won't be providing any support and you'll be using it at your own risk.
+Code is constantly being changed!

 ## TODO

-- Add course descriptions search
-- Add readme screenshot
+- Add README screenshot
+- Look into other features to add

 ## Acknowledgements and License